constellation-daq/Constellation/docs/protocols/cmdp.md

 * Metrics data messages are intended for the distribution of machine-readable monitoring data from a CMDP host.

 Conforming implementations of this protocol SHOULD respect this specification, thus ensuring that applications can depend on predictable behavior.
-This specification is not transport specific, but not all behaviour will be reproducible on all transports.
+This specification is not transport specific, but not all behavior will be reproducible on all transports.

 ### Related Specifications